greedoftheendless/greedoftheendless/README.md

 # Hi there, I'm Greed! 👋

-I'm a passionate developer who loves to explore new technologies and work on innovative projects.
+I'm a passionate Pentester who loves to explore new technologies, new ways to break systems and work on innovative projects such as ricing Operating Systems.
 Welcome to my GitHub profile!

 ## 🚀 About Me